Vyral/base-template/_posts/2018-10-24-what-can-the-current-rate-of-home-sales-tell-us-about-the-market.md

 As more inventory enters the market, buyers have more options. **The signs are pointing to a market that’s shifting toward buyers, but in most areas, we’re still a long way from a full reversal from a seller’s market to a buyer’s market.** Prices aren’t dropping, but the rate of appreciation is decelerating.
 Prices are a reflection of supply and demand, so as supply increases relative to demand, prices will naturally slow down.

-The last couple of weeks, I’ve seen a complete halt of sales for properties whose bathrooms and kitchens haven’t been updated in over 25 years.
+The last couple of weeks, I’ve seen a complete halt of sales for properties with bathrooms and kitchens that haven’t been updated in over 25 years.
 Buyers nowadays want everything done for them right as they walk into a property, so the slowdown in price appreciation isn’t just because there are more buyers on the market, but also because buyers are pickier than ever.

 {% include pullquote.html %}